Skycoder42/qpmx/README.md

 PUBLIC_HEADERS					| *qpmx package only:* The headers to be used by users.
 If left empty, `HEADERS` is used QPMX_WORKINGDIR					| The (sub)directory to use for generation of qpmx files.
 If left empty, the build directory is used EXTRA_TRANSLATIONS				| Just like `TRANSLATIONS`, but qpmx will not join those files with the qpmx translations (but still compile)
+QPMX_INSTALL_DIR					| A special variable set for prc files included in static qpmx usage.
+Contains the path where the binaries etc. have been installed to

 ### Extra targets
  Target			| Description